SimVascular/svFSIplus/README.md

 }
 ```

 svFSIplus solver simulation parameters are stored in an XML-format file.
-The XML file organization and parameter names replicate the original input text file using the following conversion rules
+The XML file organization and keyword names replicate the original text format using the following conversion rules
-- Names have spaces replaced by underscores
+- Spaces in keywords names are replaced by underscores
-- An additional value after the `:` have an XML atttibute added to identify the value: `Add equation: FSI` is converted to `<Add_equation type="FSI" >`.
+- An additional value after a colon is replaced by an XML atttibute used to identify the value.
+For example: `Add equation: FSI` is replaced by `<Add_equation type="FSI" >`.
+- Parameters with sub-elements are replaced by XML sub-elements.
+For exmaple `Add equation: FSI { sub-elements }` is replaced by `<Add_equation type="FSI" > sub-elements </Add_equation>

 Example: The original text
 ```